Attorneys Providing Compassion And Personalized Attention For Grieving Families in Georgia

 - The National Trial Lawyers Association included Theodore Spaulding and Jeremy Hayes on its Top 40 Under 40 list of attorneys.

 - Attorney Theodore Spaulding has been recognized as a lifetime member of the exclusive Million Dollar Advocates Forum, which is an honor only given to the best personal injury lawyers.

-- Our award-winning law firm has helped clients recover $7.5 million in compensation throughout the last three years.
+- Our award-winning law firm has helped clients recover millions in compensation throughout the years.

 - We guarantee that you will receive honest and aggressive representation when you work with a lawyer from Spaulding Injury Law.